Can I Apply for FAFSA With Bad Credit?

 Conclusion

 Bad credit is not a barrier to applying for or receiving federal financial aid through FAFSA.
+Your eligibility is based on financial need and enrollment criteria, not your credit history.

 Where credit does matter is in private loans and Parent PLUS Loans, so if you're planning to supplement federal aid with private funding down the road, now is a great time to start building your credit history.